-2. Challenge your congregation to take part in "the three not's".
+2. Challenge your congregation to practice the three nots.
 Anytime someone in your congregation hears somebody say the following, immediately invite that person to their church (preferably to your church's best "entry point").

 "not ready for this" (as in "My husband and I were really not ready for this thing that happened...")